shruthi2023/Market_Segmentation-K-Means-Clustering-PCA/README.md

 23. Saving the Decision tree model for future prediction

-24. created a Streamlit Application based on this clustering technique, where we are taking the store details & identifying which cluster the store belongs to.
+24. created a Streamlit Application based on this clustering technique, Taking the store details & identifying which cluster the store belongs to.